-Trains are one of the most efficient and environmentally friendly mass transit solutions.
+Trains and LRTs are one of the most efficient and environmentally friendly mass transit solutions.
 We are proud to be a part of the expansion momentum of railway infrastructure in Israel to provide solutions for current and future demands.
 Our flagship project in this field is the light rail line between Haifa and Nazareth, which is currently in its advanced stages of planning.

 The line will connect the three cities – Haifa, Nazareth and Nof Hagalil – to each other, and to the smaller communities in the region.
 It will extend over 41 km and will include 20 stations and park-and-ride lots.
 The line is projected to serve about 100,000 commuters a day and about 30 million rides a year.
 The light rail will strengthen the smaller communities close to its route and encourage drivers to forego using their private vehicle, thus reducing traffic congestion on northern highways as well as air pollution.
 Since it will be electrically powered, the light rail will create less air pollution than other means of public transport.

 In addition, we are planning and executing heavy rail tracks throughout Israel that will shorten ride times, support existing tracks, and some will serve as freight tracks.

 Cross Israel is part of the national effort to develop public transport infrastructure in order to reduce the ever-increasing traffic congestion on the roads as well as the air pollution it causes.
 We are planning and constructing infrastructure that reduce public transport ride times, thus assisting in encouraging drivers to prefer this option.